American Forts: East

 (1758), Columbia ?

-An unnamed NJ colonial militia fort.
+An otherwise unnamed NJ colonial militia fort.
 Exact location uncertain.

 Col. Abraham Van Campen's Fort